Photo by Mike Klessig

 For an early IMSA 962 model, it's a difficult choice between the Tamiya and Hasegawa kits:

 the Tamiya 956 is a 956 and not a 962, so it lacks the moved-forward front wheels with resulting longer center body and steeper sloping nose.
 For reference, the windscreen is 43 mm wide and 40.5 mm long.

 the Tamiya 962C has very shallow door inlets.
 It was long thought that this was due to its TamTech RC background, to make room for the RC internals.
-But other models from the same series do have deep inlets, so this explanation appears to incorrect.
+But other models from the same series do have deep inlets, so this explanation appears to be incorrect.
 It seems that the car Tamiya measured really had these intakes.
 Indeed some IMSA cars had more shallow inlets, as discussed on the previous page.
 But this was usually only on the right side (as far as can be seen), and did not results in four very squashed radiators, as Tamiya moulded.
 The inlet question remains unsolved for now.
 Another issue is that the body has integral windows.
 Since the From-A model is yellow, there is no way of getting rid of the yellow plastic showing at the edges of the windows.
 It is reported that one brave modeler popped them out of the body; I tried it, but I chickened.
 The windscreen is larger than the 956, 44.5 mm wide and 42 mm long.
 I had some doubts about the wheelbase (being compromised to make it fit on the standard TamTech RC chassis), but it measures OK.
-I'm not completely sure, but the cars looks like a 1988 season 962 to me: it has larger rear wheel, circular rear wheel openings, and lower venturi tunnels.
+I'm not completely sure, but the cars looks like a 1988 season 962 to me: it has larger rear wheels, circular rear wheel openings, and lower venturi tunnels.
 The Kurzheck (short tail) wing is molded integrally with the main body.
 Underneath the wing, the rear body has a nasty step.
 Reportedly the wing supports need to be replaced.
 Lastly, there are large holes for screws on each side, with plastic plugs.